All Episodes

 We wish it would stop.

-And we're glad the federal troops are here in Chicago because the violence is literally just as words as the Pandora.
+And we're glad the federal troops are here in Chicago because the violence is literally just as very words as the Pandora.

-The Pandares.
+The Pandari.

 Yes.

-Isn't it like we're like I thought I was in a war.
+I thought I was at a war.

 All right, there it is.

-Uh well, I'm calling her now Mayor Lightweight.
+Well, I'm calling her now, Mayor Lightweight.

-Um I I mean, I just go through the list again and again, and I just can't believe this is where we are as a country.
+I mean, I just go through the list again and again, and I just can't believe this is where we are as a country.

-This shouldn't be a democratic issue or Republican issue.
+This shouldn't be a Democratic issue or Republican issue.

 It is.